biozic/quantities/README.md

    type, for which the vector of dimensions is not part of the type, but stored as a member along the numeric value.

-2. Calculations *and* dimensionnal checks are done at run time for operations involving only `Quantity`.
-Yet, both `QVariant` and `Quantity` can be used in the same expressions to a certain extent, and the checks are done at run-time.
+2. Calculations *and* dimensionnal checks are done at run time.
+Both `QVariant` and `Quantity` can be used in the same expressions to a certain extent.

 3. All quantities stored as `QVariant` share the same type, event if the dimensions of the quantities are different.